Generalized compressible flows and solutions of the H(div) geodesic problem: Correspondence with deterministic solutions

 \section{Correspondence with deterministic solutions}

-In this section we study the correspondence between generalized and classical solutions of the CH equation.
+In this section we study the correspondence between generalized and classical solutions of the $H(\mr{div})$ geodesic equations.
 In particular, we show that for sufficiently short times classical solutions generate dynamic plans which are the unique minimizers of problem \ref{prob:generalizedunb}.
-There are two main complications that arise in this context.
-One is due to the singularity of the cone geometry and the other to the homogeneity of the coupling constraint.
-The first will imply an additional bound on the time $T$ for which the correspondence holds.
-The second will intervene in the proof of uniqueness and it will be addressed by using the characterization of minimizers in proposition \ref{prop:rescaling}.

-We start by proving a modified version of a result presented in \cite{gallouet2017camassa} stating that smooth solutions of the CH equations are length minimizing for short times in an $L^\infty$ neighborhood on $\mr{Aut}_{\rho_0}(\cone)$.
+We start by proving a modified version of a result presented in \cite{gallouet2017camassa} stating that smooth solutions of the $H(\mr{div})$ geodesic equations are length-minimizing for short times in an $L^\infty$ neighborhood on $\mr{Aut}_{\rho_0}(\cone)$.
 Let $(\varphi,\lambda)$ be a smooth solution of the system \eqref{eq:geodesic} on the interval $[0,T]$ .
 Let $P$ be the associated pressure and $\Psi_p(t,x,r) \coloneqq P(t,x) r^2$.
 Following \cite{brenier1989least} we introduce the following functional on $\Omega$,

 Moreover, we consider the function $b:\cone^2\rightarrow \mathbb{R}$ defined by